Mecole Hardman Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Season Stats

-- Hardman has tacked on 35 receptions for 352 yards and one touchdown.
-He's been targeted 47 times, producing 44.0 yards per game.
+- Hardman has 352 receiving yards on 35 catches (47 targets) with one touchdown this season, averaging 44.0 yards per game.

 - So far this season, 13.8% of the 341 passes thrown by his team have gone Hardman's way.

-- Hardman (seven red zone targets) has been the recipient of 16.3% of his team's 43 red zone pass attempts.
+- With seven targets in the red zone this season, Hardman has been on the receiving end of 16.3% of his team's 43 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Hardman's matchup with the Packers.